MaliciousFiles/SMPItems/README.md

   All recipes are shown in the recipe book, but some recipes require multiple of an item.<br>

-  Allows you to teleport to either a linked anchor or a linked player, up to a limited range.
-Limited number of anchor connections, but unlimited players.
+  Allows you to teleport to either a linked anchor or a linked teleporter (if held by a player), up to a limited range.
+Limited number of anchor connections, but unlimited other teleporters.
+Teleporters can be linked by crafting them together.
 Can be repaired in an anvil using ender pearls.
 Taking damage cancels teleport.
   #### Teleporter
     Base Range: 250
     Base Uses: 5